LeptaSpace/zs/README.txt

 * A modest function operates on the previous value in the current phrase, if there's one: "1 k".
 If we use a modest function at the start of a phrase, then it operates on the whole previous phrase: "1 2 3, k".
 This is like using parentheses: "k (1 2 3)".
 * A greedy function operates on the previous values in the current phrase, if there are any: "1 2 3 add".
 If we use a greedy function at the start of a phrase, it operators on the whole sentence so far: "1 2 3, 4 5 6, add".
 * An array function applies one value (the last value) to a phrase.
-Internally the last value is passed first, so the function can use it as an operand: "1 2 3, 2 times".
+Internally the last value is passed first, so the function can use it as an operand: "1 2 3, 2 x".
 The comma can help readability though isn't necessary.

 This language style is sometimes called *concatenative*.
 However most such languages force the user to learn reverse-Polish notation and the mechanics of a stack, neither of which are intuitive.
 FIFO pipes seem more intuitive and more fitting for a language that aims to stretch itself over multiple threads, cores, boxes, and clouds.

 I'm trying to avoid forced-binary operations, as two seems an arbitrary special case.
 More importantly, infix notation doesn't work well with the concatenative style.
 Hence the array functions.
 Here is how array functions work:

-    > 1 2 3, 2 times
+    > 1 2 3, 2 x
     2 4 6
     > 22 7 /
     3.14286